mrsarm/jshell-plugin/README.md

 Build and Publish
 -----------------

-Compile and build the .jar locally with:
+To compile this plugin and build the .jar locally, checkout the source code and execute:

     $ ./gradlew build

-Publish to your local Maven repo:
+Publish to your local Maven repo (normally `~/.m2/repository/`):

     $ ./gradlew publishToMavenLocal